Credit Assignment in Neural Networks through Deep Feedback Control: Experiments

 \paragraph{Stability measure.} Fig. \ref{fig:toy_experiment_tanh}E describes the stability of DFC during training.
 For this, we plot the maximum real part of the eigenvalues of the total system matrix $A_{PI}$ around the steady state (see eq. \eqref{eq_app:a_pi}), which describes the dynamics of DFC around the steady state (incorporating $k_p$ and the actual time constants, in contrast to Condition \ref{con:local_stability}).

-\paragraph{Alignment with damped MN updates.} Fig. \ref{fig:toy_experiment_tanh}B describes the alignment of the DFC updates with the ideal damped MN updates.
-The damped MN updates are computed as follows:
+\paragraph{Alignment with MN updates.} Fig. \ref{fig:toy_experiment_tanh}B describes the alignment of the DFC updates with the ideal weighted MN updates.
+The MN updates are computed as follows:

+with $R$ defined in eq. \eqref{eq:R_matrix} and $\bar{W}$ the concatenated vectorized form of all weights $W_i$.
+For the alignment measurements in the computer vision experiments (see Section \ref{sec:alignment_computer_vision}) we use a damped variant of the MN updates:

-with $\gamma$ some positive damping constant, $R$ defined in eq. \eqref{eq:R_matrix}, and $\bar{W}$ the concatenated vectorized form of all weights $W_i$.
-The damping constant is needed to incorporate the damping effect of the leakage constant, $\alpha$, into the dynamical inversion, but also to reflect an \textit{implicit damping} effect. \citet{meulemans2020theoretical} showed that introducing a higher damping constant, $\gamma$, in the pseudoinverse \eqref{eq_app:MN_updates} reflected better the updates made by target propagation, which uses learned inverses.
+with $\gamma$ some positive damping constant.
+The damping constant is needed to incorporate the damping effect of the leakage constant, $\alpha$, into the dynamical inversion, but also to reflect an \textit{implicit damping} effect. \citet{meulemans2020theoretical} showed that introducing a higher damping constant, $\gamma$, in the pseudoinverse \eqref{eq_app:MN_updates} reflected better the updates made by TP, which uses learned inverses.
 We found empirically that a higher damping constant, $\gamma$, also reflects better the updates made by DFC.
-Using a similar argumentation, we hypothesize that this implicit damping in DFC originates from the fact that $J$ changes for each batch sample in nonlinear networks and hence $Q$ cannot satisfy Condition \ref{con:Q_GN} for each sample.
+Using a similar argumentation, we hypothesize that this implicit damping in DFC originates from the fact that, in nonlinear networks, $J$ changes for each batch sample and hence $Q$ cannot satisfy Condition \ref{con:Q_GN} for each batch sample.
 Consequently, $Q$ tries to satisfy Condition \ref{con:Q_GN} as good as possible for all batch samples, but does not satisfy it perfectly, resulting in a phenomenon that can be partially described by implicit damping.
-For Fig. \ref{fig:toy_experiment_tanh}B, we used $\gamma=0.1$.

-\paragraph{Alignment with damped GN updates.} Fig. \ref{fig:toy_experiment_tanh}D describes the alignment of the DFC updates with the ideal damped GN updates.
-The damped GN updates are computed as follows:
+\paragraph{Alignment with GN updates.} Fig. \ref{fig:toy_experiment_tanh}D describes the alignment of the DFC updates with the ideal GN updates.
+The GN updates are computed as follows: